ilumys/asm/readme.md

 Files ending `.asm` have been written for NASM and can be built and executed with:
 `nasm -f elf64 {file.asm} && ld.lld {file.o} && ./a.out`

+If debugging, add `-F dwarf` to nasm call